softwaremill/softwaremill-common/README.md

 where [VERSION] is the version you want to use in your project.

-**Important Note**

-Since version 74 SoftwareMill Common uses *com.softwaremill* package names instead of *pl.softwaremill* that were present in version 73 and earlier.
+**Important Note:** Since version 74 SoftwareMill Common uses *com.softwaremill* package names instead of *pl.softwaremill* that were present in version 73 and earlier.

 # Modules overview